 As HDD tooling experts, we understand how to drill a hole the right way.
 Follow these steps to protect your equipment and maintain your productivity.

-Always use the correct backreamer for your soil conditions.
+With all the different types of reamers on the market, always use the correct backreamer for your soil conditions.
 Softer ground conditions require proceeding with caution because your reamer can sink without your knowledge.
 Consider using a stabilizing barrel sooner rather than later if the ground is very soft and unstable.
-For harder conditions, make sure you use a reamer that is actually cutting and not just displacing material, otherwise you could end up with a speed bump or damage to your tooling.
+For harder conditions, make sure you use a reamer that is actually cutting and not just displacing material, otherwise, you could end up with a speed bump or damage to your tooling.

 Unstabilized reamers chew downward through an uneven passage